-6a.
+6A.
 LANDSCAPE STRUCTURE

 As with earlier stages of the design, the Masterplan should be rooted in the Landscape Strategy.
 Landscape elements that have been indicated in the Sketch Design must now develop to include more detail, distinguishing public and private spaces including private rear, front and communal gardens as well as plot boundaries.
-A rooftop Masterplan clearly demonstrating how the Vision has been translated into a detailed layout will be expected.
+A Masterplan clearly demonstrating how the Vision has been translated into a detailed layout will be expected.

-6b.
+6B.
 ROUTE HIERARCHY

-The Masterplan must show good permeability and how all genres of movement are supported (foot, cycle, wheelchair, buggy, mobility scooter, private car, refuse and emergency vehicles).
-The arrangement and design of buildings and spaces, including street widths, together with landmarks and vistas should indicate a route hierarchy to aid legibility.
+The Masterplan must show good permeability and how all forms of movement are supported (foot, cycle, wheelchair, buggy, mobility scooter, private car, refuse and emergency vehicles).
+The arrangement and design of buildings and spaces, including street widths, together with landmarks and vistas should indicate a route hierarchy to aid legibility9 (Figure 10).

-Poorly connected (left) and well connected Fig.10 (right) new street layouts (PUSH Quality Places SPD)
+Figure 9: Poorly Connected (Left) and Well Connected (Right) New Street Layouts (PUSH Quality Places SPD)

-6c.
+6C.
 DEVELOPMENT ELEMENTS